NUCLEAR INDUSTRY DEVELOPMENT IN THE REPUBLIC OF KAZAKHSTAN

 - experiments to study interaction between the melt, water and concrete when the water coolant is supplied to the melt surface inside of the concrete trap and simulation of residual heat inside of the melt by means of electrical heaters.

-Under the project, qualitative and quantitative database has been obtained, which is essential to predict the progress of severe accident and to formulate the measures limiting and isolating its consequences.
+Qualitative and quantitative database has been prepared which is essential to predict the progress of severe accident and to formulate the measures limiting and isolating its consequences.

 EAGLE Project